 The main difference comes down to who makes the part.
 A standard radiator is an OEM (Original Equipment Manufacturer) part, meaning it’s made by the same company that built your truck.
 A custom, or aftermarket, radiator is made by a third-party company.
 While "aftermarket" might sound like a compromise, these parts are often designed to be more affordable or durable than their OEM counterparts.
 The key is finding one that’s a direct fit for your truck.
 A perfectly fitted radiator isn't just about easy installation; it's crucial for maintaining optimal cooling efficiency and engine performance on the road.

-Why Make the Switch to a Custom Radiator?
+Should You Upgrade to a Custom Radiator?

 Upgrading to a custom radiator is a smart move for your truck's long-term health and your bottom line.
 These high-performance parts can have a major impact on your semi's durability and efficiency.
 Many drivers switch for the better value, as aftermarket radiators often provide heavy-duty construction and improved cooling power at a lower price point than OEM parts.
 A more efficient cooling system means less strain on your engine, which can translate to better fuel economy and fewer costly repairs down the line.
 It’s an investment that protects your engine and keeps your truck running strong for years to come.